Updated: Dec 9, 2025 | Source: 2023-2027 Question Pool | Topic: G0A

 Memory Aid

-Real-World Application
+Real-World Example

 Evaluation shows neighbor might exceed RF exposure limits from your directional antenna's main lobe.
 You must take precautions: use antenna rotator limits, physical stops, or operating restrictions to ensure the antenna cannot be pointed in their direction when they are present.
 This is required for compliance - prevent exposure by preventing antenna pointing.
 This ensures neighbor safety.

-FCC Part 97.13Key Concepts
+Reference: FCC Part 97.13

-Neighbor RF exposure, Directional antenna, Main lobe, Prevent pointing at neighbors
+Neighbor RF exposure Directional antenna Main lobe Prevent pointing at neighbors

 Verified Content

-Question from official FCC General Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC General Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the G0A topic.